FutureShockco/meeray/docs/transaction-types.md

 ### Hybrid Market Trade (Type 11)
 - **File**: `src/transactions/market/market-trade.ts`
 - **Purpose**: Executes trades across both AMM pools and orderbook liquidity for optimal price discovery and execution.
 - **Note**: This is the primary and recommended trading method.
-Users specify what they want to trade and the system automatically finds the best route across all available liquidity sources.
+Users can specify exact prices for limit orders or use slippage protection for market orders.
 - **Data Structure**:
   ```typescript
   export interface MarketTradeData {